Hmrinal/-InchoatingLatex/README.md

 - \newcommand : New commands are defined by this
 - \newcommand{\R}{\mathbb{R}} : The statement \newcommand{\R}{\mathbb{R}} has two parameters that define a new command
                                 &emsp; \R
-                                &emsp; This is the name of the new command.
+                                &emsp; &emsp; This is the name of the new command.
                                 &emsp; \mathbb{R}
-                                &emsp; This is what the new command does.
+                                &emsp; &emsp; This is what the new command does.
 In this case the letter R will be written in blackboard boldface style.